ckdevos/docker-ark/README.md

 - Updating a server container
   `docker restart ark`
   + Currently no save on exit!
 Known issue reported by DEVs here:    [http://steamcommunity.com/app/346110/discussions/0/594820656471833280/](http://steamcommunity.com/app/346110/discussions/0/594820656471833280/)
-  + Workaround: login to the game server and do:
+  + Workaround: login to the game server and type the following commands into the console:
    `enablecheats ADMINPASS`
    `cheat saveworld`